Dudley70/compression-framework/docs/analysis/documentation-types-matrix.md

 ### For New Projects

-1. **Start with audience identification**
+1. **Identify document audiences early**
    - Map each document type to primary audience
+   - Split hybrid into technical vs general
    - Identify which documents load to context vs human-only

 2. **Apply appropriate format from the start**
    - LLM-only docs: Use LSC format initially
+   - Hybrid-Technical docs: Use structured technical format (YAML, concise markdown)
-   - Hybrid docs: Use structured concise format
+   - Hybrid-General docs: Use structured accessible format (clear prose with structure)
-   - Human-only: Traditional prose
+   - Human-only: Traditional prose optimized for audience

 3. **Separate concerns**
    - Don't mix LLM context docs with human communication
    - Generate human-readable views from machine docs when needed
    - Keep source of truth in optimal format for primary use
+   - Create audience-specific versions when needed

 ### For Existing Projects

 1. **Audit current documentation**
    - Identify which documents load to context regularly
+   - Classify audiences (LLM/technical/general)
    - Measure current token consumption
    - Calculate compression opportunity